Harringay Arena: Circuses

 The arena was well known as a venue for circuses.
 It was home to Tom Arnold's annual Harringay Circus for eleven seasons from Christmas 1947 to Christmas 1957.
 For the first circus show in 1947 Arnold hired twenty baby elephants specially imported from Ceylon by the Chipperfield family.
 They arrived at the George V Dock in London's Docklands in October 1947 on SS Arbratus.

-Billy Smart occasionally appeared in these shows.
+Billy Smart Jr. occasionally appeared in these shows.
 At one of the Mammoth Christmas Circuses, he spray-painted five of his elephants white, yellow, blue, cream and pink.

 The 1952 circus included an elephant act with Sabu, the young Indian actor made famous by his appearance in films such as The Thief of Baghdad.

 The resident band for the circuses was led by Charles Shadwell; the signature tune "Down with the Curtain" always introduced the proceedings.

 The arena also hosted a number of other circus shows.
 In 1956 the Moscow State Circus came to Harringay, the first occasion on which a state circus from the Soviet Union had visited Western Europe.
 Other events included a handful of western cowboy shows in the 1950s, including the 1952 Texas Western Spectacle, starring the famous cowboy singer/actor Tex Ritter.